theabecaster/nvim-config/README.md

 ### Troubleshooting

+- **"Module 'packer' not found"**: Ensure Packer is properly installed at `~/.local/share/nvim/site/pack/packer/start/packer.nvim` and that `require("theabecaster.packer")` is added to `lua/theabecaster/init.lua`

+- **Plugin errors on startup**: The first time you open Neovim after installation, you might see errors because plugins aren't installed yet.
+Run `:PackerSync` to fix this.

-- If you encounter any errors during plugin installation, try running `:PackerSync` again
+- **Missing plugin functionality**: If certain features aren't working, try running `:PackerCompile` followed by `:PackerSync` again.

-- For language server issues, check if the server is properly installed via `:Mason`
+- **LSP not working**: Check if the language server is properly installed via `:Mason`

-- Font issues: Install a Nerd Font (like JetBrains Mono Nerd Font) for proper icon display
+- **Font issues**: Install a Nerd Font (like JetBrains Mono Nerd Font) for proper icon display

 ## Getting Started